Does Medicare Cover Home Health Care?

 Home Health Care Covered Services

-Medicare Part A and Part B cover many home health services.
+Medicare Part A and Part B medical supplies cover many home health services.
 These services include part-time skilled nursing care, physical therapy, occupational therapy, speech-language pathology services, medical social services, part-time home health aide services, and injectable osteoporosis drugs for women.

 The important distinction here is the part-time nursing.
 Medicare does not cover long term, full-time care.
 This is often called custodial care or long term care.